• Skip to primary navigation

 Instructions

-• Cut into three-inch sections, place in a pot with enough tap water to cover, and let boil over medium-high heat for 10-15 minutes or until fork-tender and the ends start to split open a little bit.
+• BOIL: Place fresh or frozen rounds in a pot with enough tap water to cover and a good pinch of salt, and let boil over medium-high heat for 10-15 minutes or until fork-tender and the ends start to split open a little bit.
+SEE PIC.
+2 Depending on the thickness of the rounds, it may take extra 5-10 minutes to get fork tender!

-• Remove from water using a slotted spoon and drain on paper towels.
+• Remove from water using a slotted spoon and drain well with a paper towel.
 When they are cool enough to handle, cut in half lengthwise and remove the thin, woody stick that runs through the middle.
+SEE PIC.
+3

-• Fries are done when they are crispy on the outside and still soft on the inside.
+• To Bake: Preheat oven to 425º F (about 218º C).
+Toss them with olive oil, salt, pepper, and dried cilantro (optional), and distribute them in a single layer onto a baking sheet.
+SEE PIC.
+4 Bake for about 20 minutes, turning once.
+Yuca Fries are done when they are lightly golden brown and also crispy on the outside and still soft on the inside.
 Season with more salt & pepper, if desired.
-Squeeze a little fresh lime juice over them.
-Serve with ketchup, Jalapeño-Lime Aioli, or your favorite dipping sauce.
+Squeeze fresh lime juice on top and serve with ketchup, Jalapeño-Lime Aioli, chimichurri, or your favorite dipping sauce.

 Recipe Notes

 Store leftovers in an airtight container in the fridge for up to 2 days.
-Be aware they won't be as crispy as when they came out from the oven.
-Freeze them wrapped tightly with freezer wrap for up to 12 months.
+Be aware they won’t be as crispy as when they came out from the oven.
+Freeze them in a baking sheet lined with parchment paper and then transfer them to a freezer bag for up to 6 months.

 Nutrition